MikaCybertron/MyJSON/README.md

 # Description
-Create JSON Object and Update Value JSON File in C# easily
+Create JSON Object and Update Value in JSON Files easily with C#

 # How to Use
 - First install NuGet